What Are Some Cheaper Alternatives to the Ahrefs API?

 Kombat, in this case, is their competitive analysis via keyword overlap and gap analysis data.

 Like Moz, SpyFu bills based on usage with rows output rather than some nebulous number of credits per different types of query.
 Unlike Moz (and like Majestic), API access is bundled with the mid-tier and up plans rather than being available on its own.
-That means you have to either have the Pro or Team account to access it.
-Pro is $120 per month (with a half-price first month), while Team is $250 per month.
+That means you have to either have the Pro + AI or Team account to access it.
+Basic is $39 per month (no API access), Pro + AI is $119 per month (including $40/month in API credits), and Team is $249 per month (including $100/month in API credits).
+API usage beyond the included credits is metered on a pay-as-you-go basis per row.

 Overall, it's a pretty good deal, but it's another case of buying a whole platform when all you want is an API, and that might not be what you want.